MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 ## Create data migration batch group

-During cutover data migration is a key step during which time little to no other activity is likely to be going on, therefore it is recommended that a batch group is created with all or at least n-1 AOS nodes are assigned.
+During cutover, data migration is a key step when normally little to no other activity is going on.
+Therefore it is recommended that a batch group is created with all or at least most AOS nodes are assigned.

 System administration > Setup > Batch group

 ## Priority-based batch scheduling

-In Platform update 31 we introduced is a new feature which will optimize the way batch jobs are executed, if contention is identified in the batch framework consider enabling this preview feature named [Priority-based batch scheduling](priority-based-batch-scheduling.md).
+In Platform update 31, we introduced is a new feature that will optimize the way batch jobs are executed.
+Consider enabling [Priority-based batch scheduling](priority-based-batch-scheduling.md) if contention is identified in the batch framework.

 ## Maximum batch threads

 You can configure the maximum number of threads that can be used for multithreading purposes on each AOS.
 This value should be changed cautiously, if the number is too high it can have negative performance implications for the environment.
 The default value is currently 4.
-If necessary this can be raised to 8.
-It should not be raised above 8 without significant performance testing to ensure it does not impact the environment.
+If necessary, the value can be changed to 8.
+It should not be configured above 8 without significant performance testing.

 System administration > Setup > Server configuration

 ## Import in batch

-Whenever running an import job, ensure that it is run in batch, otherwise it will be run using a single thread which will prevent the system from using the majority of these optimization configurations.
+Whenever running an import job, ensure that it is run in batch.
+Otherwise it will be run using a single thread, which will prevent the system from using the most of these optimization configurations.

 ## Clean staging tables

 It is recommended to clean up the staging tables.
-This can be achieved by scheduling the Job history cleanup job (available in Platform update 29 and later).
+This optimization can be achieved by scheduling the Job history cleanup job (available in Platform update 29 and later).
 After enabling the feature "Execution history cleanup" via Feature management, you will be able to access it from:

 Data management > Job history cleanup

 ## Defragmentation of indexes

 Review the [configuration of the index defragmentation job](batch-job-sql-defragmentation.md).
-It is recommended that this is run daily though not when a data migration job is executing.
+It is recommended that this runs daily, though not when a data migration job is executing.
 Review the parameters to ensure the job captures the tables/indexes that are being changed via the data migration job.

 ## Update statistics

-Prior to running a data migration job for a large volume of data consider updating the statistics across the associated tables.
-This is taken care of automatically in production environments.
-You can run [update statistics for a specific table from LCS](../lifecycle-services/querycookbook.md), or for the whole database using sp_updatestats stored procedure using direct SQL.
+Prior to running a data migration job for a large volume of data, consider updating the statistics across the associated tables.
+This is automatically taken care of in production environments.
+You can run [update statistics for a specific table from LCS](../lifecycle-services/querycookbook.md), or in a sandbox environment use sp_updatestats stored procedure through direct SQL.

 ## Clean the data